hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

     -   **Method 2:** Using your PC/Laptop, change image size using you preferred image editor (i.e.: Paint).
 Toggle to **Rich Text** mode and upload/select the resized image.

-- **Tip #7: Adjusting the font size of a text:**
+- **Tip #7: Adjusting the font size and font color of a text and its position:**

- It may happen that you want to put a sentence (such as a footnote - see example below) in a smaller font size.
+    It may happen that you want to put a sentence (such as a footnote - see example below) in a smaller font size or different color.

     Use the HTML code below.
-You adjust the font size number from 1 to 4, where 1 is the smallest font size.
+You adjust the font size number from 1 to 4, where 1 is the smallest font size:
     \<font size="2"\> _Apache® and Apache Spark™ are either registered trademarks or trademarks of the Apache Software Foundation in the United States and/or other countries.
 No endorsement by the Apache Software Foundation is implied by the use of these marks._ \</font\>

+    or

+    \<span style="font-family:Arial; font-size:1.2em;"\>The key to success is choice: You should be able to efficiently move data as needed or store and analyze it in place, all within the same system.\</span\>

+    or

+    \<span style="color:grey; font-family:Arial; font-size:1em"\> This article/content was written by the individual writer identified and does not necessarily reflect the view of Hewlett Packard Enterprise Company.\</span\>

+     To center the text, just use two blockquotes as show here:
+     \>> \<span style="color:grey; font-family:Arial; font-size:1em"\> This article/content was written by the individual writer identified and does not necessarily reflect the view of Hewlett Packard Enterprise Company.\</span\>

 - **Tip #8: Embed a YouTube video (HPE Approved video) in a blog or in Platform page:**